Mario Markus Prize

 The work should have been published in a peer-reviewed journal in 2019 or later.

-The winner Juliane Simmchen received the Mario Markus Prize for her scientific work on biomimetic behavior in artificially produced active matter.
+DThe winner Juliane Simmchen received the Mario Markus Prize for her scientific work on the biomimetic behavior of artificially produced active matter.
 The playful nature of the discovery is particularly clear in her publication "Apparent phototaxis enabled by Brownian motion" and is therefore honored.

 Christoph Schürmann, Dr.